Reef Check’s E-News

 Having been hunted almost to the point of extinction in the 1950s, the Australian east coast population of grey nurse shark is listed as Critically Endangered under the and the International Union for the Conservation of Nature’s Red List of Threatened Species.
 Critical information about the grey nurse shark is still unknown and is needed to help ensure the population is not at risk of further decline.
 You can help to monitor this species, and contribute to its ultimate recovery.

-The next Site Custodian GNSW visual and photo-identification survey is scheduled for July/August 2013!
+Site Custodian GNSW visual and photo-identification surveys

 Being a site custodian involves diving at your grey nurse shark site during the survey period to count the number of sharks present, photograph as many sharks as possible then submit this information through an easy to use form on the Reef Check Australia website.